greeve/gluten-free-recipes/bin/gluten_free_missionary.md

 5. Bake for 7 min on a greased pan or parchment paper pan.
 6. Remove from oven when they are still undercooked.
 7. Let them cool for 10 min, as they continue to cook.
 You can freeze left over dough.

 \newpage

-## Chocolate Chip Cookies (perfect but more time)

-### Ingredients

-- 2 1/4 cups Bob's Red Mill 1-to-1 all purpose baking flour (blend should include xanthan gum)
-- 1 tsp. baking soda
-- 1 tsp. salt
-- 2 ounces cream cheese, room temperature
-- 3/4 cup butter, slightly melted
-- 1 cup light brown sugar, packed
-- 1/2 cup sugar
-- 1 1/2 tsp. vanilla extract
-- 2 large egg yolks, room temperature
-- 2 cups semi-sweet chocolate chips

-### Instructions

-1. Mix together flour, baking soda and salt in a medium bowl and set aside.
-2. In your standing mixer using the paddle attachment, add cream cheese, melted butter, brown sugar and sugar.
-Mix on medium speed for 2 minutes.
-3. Add vanilla extract and egg yolks to mixer and continue to mix on low speed until ingredients are well combined.
-4. Slowly add the flour mixture to the wet mixture until all ingredients are well combined.
-5. Fold in chocolate chips by hand.
-6. Cover dough with plastic wrap and refrigerate for at least 4 hours (up to 4 days).
-7. About 15 minutes prior to baking, remove dough from your fridge and set it on your counter to soften.
-This will make the dough easier to handle.
-8. Preheat oven to 375 degrees.
-9. Line three cookie sheets with silicone liners or parchment paper.
-10. Grab dough and roll into approximately 1 in. dough balls.
-Set on baking sheets and gently press down to slightly flatten.
-11. You should have enough to make approximately 3 dozen cookies - 1 dozen per cookie sheet.
-12. Bake first sheet of cookies for 11-12 minutes or until edges are slightly browned.
-13. Remove from oven and allow cookies to cool on baking sheet for 5-10 minutes before transferring to a wire rack to cool completely.
-14. Continue to bake each sheet of cookies until all three dozen are cooked.
-15. Enjoy!

-\newpage

-## Chocolate Chip Cookies (soft)

-### Ingredients

-- 2 1/2 cups Grandpa’s Kitchen GF Flour (it can be any GF Flour as long as it has xanthum gum in it)
-- 1 tsp. baking soda
-- 1 tsp. salt
-- 3/4 cup butter, softened
-- 1 cup packed brown sugar
-- 1 tsp. vanilla extract
-- 2 eggs
-- 2 cups chocolate chips (12 oz. pkg.)

-### Instructions

-1. Preheat oven to 375 degrees F.
-2. Combine flour, baking soda and salt in small bowl.
-3. Beat butter, sugars and vanilla in large bowl until creamy.
-4. Add eggs, one at a time, beating well after each addition.
-5. Gradually beat in flour mixture.
-6. Stir in chocolate chips.
-7. Drop by small rounded teaspoon onto ungreased cookie sheets.
-8. Bake for 9-10 minutes or until golden brown.
-9. Let continue to cook and cool for 2 minutes then remove to wire racks to cool completely.

-\newpage